If you think every American should know these facts about Obamacare, do your part to spread this column around and make it happen.

 When young Americans are already struggling with an anemic job market, piling on these extra costs is helping to put them even further behind.

 5) Americans are losing their jobs because of Obamacare.
 America's economy has been sluggish throughout Obama's entire tenure as President and according to a study by numbers guru John Lott, 97% of the jobs added to the economy this year have been part-time.
 Obamacare is one of the biggest reasons that's happening.
+Retailers are cutting worker hours at a rate not seen in more than three decades to try to make sure their employees don't qualify under Obamacare.
+Full time workers are even being cut back to part-time because 50 full time workers is the cut off for a business being forced to comply with Obamacare's mandates.
+In other words, not only is Obamacare causing a lot of problems with health care, it's hurting our economy almost as badly.

 6) America is still going to have tens of millions of Americans that are uninsured.
 The primary selling point of Obamacare was supposed to be that everyone would have health care.
 In fact, we heard over and over again that we had to pass Obamacare because "Forty million Americans don't have health care."
 According to the Congressional Budget Office, guess how many Americans won't have health care in 2023?
 If you guessed thirty-one million, give yourself a pat on the back.